Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Systemic scleroderma is a polysyndrome autoimmune disease characterized by progressive fibrosis and widespread vascular pathology by the type of obliterating microangiopathy underlying the generalized Raynaud's syndrome, skin and internal organs (lung, heart, digestive tract, kidney).
+Systemic scleroderma is a polysyndromic autoimmune disease characterized by progressive fibrosis and widespread vascular pathology such as obliterating microangiopathy, which underlie generalized Raynaud's syndrome, skin lesions, and internal organs (lungs, heart, gastrointestinal tract, kidneys).

 Epidemiology

-The incidence of systemic scleroderma averages 1 case per 100 000 population.
-Recently, there has been an increase in the incidence of systemic scleroderma, which is associated with both a true increase in the incidence and with improved diagnosis.
-Scleroderma rarely develops in childhood, with age its frequency increases.
-The most common disease is diagnosed at the age of 30-50 years.
-Women suffer on average 4 times more often than men, and in childbearing age - 15 times.
+The incidence of systemic scleroderma is on average 1 case per 100,000 population.
+Recently, an increase in the incidence of systemic scleroderma has been noted, which is associated with both a true increase in incidence and improved diagnostics.
+Scleroderma rarely develops in childhood, and its incidence increases with age.
+The disease is most often detected at the age of 30-50 years.
+Women are ill on average 4 times more often than men, and in childbearing age - 15 times more often.

 Pathogenesis

-Scleroderma nephropathy is a vascular pathology of the kidneys caused by the occlusive lesion of the intrarenal vessels, resulting in organ ischemia and manifested arterial hypertension and impaired renal function of varying severity.
+Scleroderma nephropathy is a vascular pathology of the kidneys caused by occlusive damage to the intrarenal vessels, leading to organ ischemia and manifested by arterial hypertension and renal dysfunction of varying severity.

-• Acute scleroderma nephropathy (syn. - true scleroderma kidney, scleroderma kidney crisis) - acute renal failure, developed in patients with systemic scleroderma in the absence of other causes of nephropathy and occurring in most cases with severe, sometimes malignant arterial hypertension.
+- Acute scleroderma nephropathy (syn. - true scleroderma kidney, scleroderma renal crisis) is acute renal failure that develops in patients with systemic scleroderma in the absence of other causes of nephropathy and occurs in most cases with severe, sometimes malignant arterial hypertension.

-• Chronic scleroderma nephropathy is a low-symptom pathology, which is based on a reduction in renal blood flow with a subsequent decrease in GFR.
-In the early stages of the disease, this is established by the clearance of endogenous creatinine (Reberg's test) or isotope methods.
-As a rule, the reduction in GFR is combined with minimal or moderate proteinuria, often with hypertension and initial signs of chronic renal failure.
+- Chronic scleroderma nephropathy is a low-symptom pathology, which is based on a decrease in renal blood flow with a subsequent decrease in SCF.
+In the early stages of the disease, this is determined by endogenous creatinine clearance (Reberg test) or isotope methods.
+As a rule, a decrease in SCF is combined with minimal or moderate proteinuria, arterial hypertension and initial signs of chronic renal failure are often noted.

-The defeat of the kidneys in systemic scleroderma most often develops in patients with diffuse cutaneous form of the disease, with acute progressive course of the disease, at a period of 2 to 5 years from the beginning, although nephropathy can develop and with a chronic slowly progressing course of scleroderma.
+Kidney damage in systemic scleroderma most often develops in patients with diffuse cutaneous form of the disease, with its acute progressive course, within 2 to 5 years from the onset, although nephropathy may also develop with chronic slowly progressive course of scleroderma.
 The main symptoms of scleroderma nephropathy are proteinuria, arterial hypertension and impaired renal function.

-• Proteinuria is typical for most patients with systemic scleroderma with kidney damage.
-As a rule, it does not exceed 1 g / day, is not accompanied by changes in urinary sediment, and in 50% of patients it is combined with arterial hypertension and / or renal dysfunction.
+- Proteinuria is typical for most patients with systemic scleroderma with kidney damage.
+As a rule, it does not exceed 1 g/day, is not accompanied by changes in urinary sediment and in 50% of patients is combined with arterial hypertension and/or renal dysfunction.
 Nephrotic syndrome develops extremely rarely.

 True scleroderma kidney

-The true scleroderma kidney is the most severe manifestation of scleroderma nephropathy.
+True scleroderma kidney is the most severe manifestation of scleroderma nephropathy.
 It develops in 10-15% of patients with systemic scleroderma, usually in the first 5 years from the onset of the disease, more often in the cold season.
-The main risk factor for its development is a diffuse cutaneous form of scleroderma with progressive course (rapid progression of skin lesions within several months).
-Additional risk factors - elderly and senile age, male gender, belonging to the Negroid race.
-They are also unfavorable for the prognosis of acute scleroderma nephropathy.
+The main risk factor for its development is the diffuse cutaneous form of scleroderma with a progressive course (rapid progression of skin lesions over several months).
+Additional risk factors are old and senile age, male gender, and belonging to the Negroid race.
+They are also unfavorable in terms of the prognosis of acute scleroderma nephropathy.

 Where does it hurt?

-In a laboratory study, patients with systemic scleroderma can detect anemia, moderate increase in ESR, leukocytosis or leukopenia, hyperproteinemia with hypergammaglobulinemia, elevated levels of C-reactive protein and fibrinogen.
+Laboratory examination of patients with systemic scleroderma may reveal anemia, moderate increase in ESR, leukocytosis or leukopenia, hyperproteinemia with hypergammaglobulinemia, elevated levels of C-reactive protein and fibrinogen.

-Immunological studies show an antinuclear factor (in 80% of patients), a rheumatoid factor (mainly in patients with Sjogren's syndrome) and specific antinuclear "scleroderma" antibodies.
+Immunological studies reveal antinuclear factor (in 80% of patients), rheumatoid factor (mainly in patients with Sjögren's syndrome) and specific antinuclear "scleroderma" antibodies.

 These include:

-• antitopizomeraznye (formerly called aHTH-Scl-70), detected primarily in diffuse cutaneous form of systemic scleroderma;
+- antitopoisomerase (previous name - aHTH-Scl-70), detected mainly in the diffuse cutaneous form of systemic scleroderma;

-• anti-RNA polymerase - associated with high incidence of kidney damage.
+- anti-RNA polymerase - associated with a high incidence of kidney damage.

 What do need to examine?